 – Do you fully account for all settlement funds so I am paid correctly?

 – Does the contingency fee cover everything or do I have to pay any expenses?

 – Will you ensure that the settlement will take into account the medical bills so I will not be stuck with payments following your contingency fee?

 Which personal injury lawyer should I select in Louisville?

-Hughes and Coleman has a proven track record fighting for clients in Louisville.
+Hughes and Coleman has a proven track record fighting for Louisville accident victims.
 Knowing individuals, local laws, and specific people in the case such as the insurance adjuster, or the judge over the case allows us to prepare the RIGHT way to give you the best chance of winning.

 Who receives the settlement check when I win my case?